 Competition: If you have more Majesty at the end of the event than any of your Rivals, this will be announced after the event.
 For the duration of the subsequent event, your maximum Morale is increased by one.

-Triumph: Whenever you witness a Rival of yours becoming KO’d, you may immediately restore one point of Morale.
+Triumph: Whenever you witness a Rival of yours becoming KO’d, you may call YEAH! to immediately restore one point of Morale.

 A Tutelage allows you to provide another shaper with your accrued ideas and experience.
 It greatly expands their creative potential, and allows you to exert some control over what kind of trouble they get into.
 You may forge a single Tutelage if you have Knowledge as a motive.